 Full-time Officers: We provide the opportunity for our full-time officers to earn an annual cash bonus.
 We provide this opportunity both to reward our personnel for past performance and to motivate and retain them.
 We recognize that annual bonuses are almost universally provided by our competitors.
 In view of the fact that only two of our named executive officers devote their full-time to our affairs, annual cash bonuses for such named executive officers are recommended on a case-by-case basis by our Chairman of the Board and/or Vice Chairman to the compensation committee.
-During the process, adjusted funds from operations, occupancy rate, the overall management of the portfolio and discretionary factors are taken into consideration.
-The discretionary factors included total revenues, rental income, funds from operations, net income, dividends paid to stockholders, investor relations activities and subjective considerations.
+Our performance based cash bonus program provides that cash bonuses are to be based on funds from operations, adjusted to add back property acquisition costs, tenant occupancy rate, the overall management of our portfolio and discretionary factors.
+Discretionary factors include total revenues, rental income, funds from operations, net income, dividends paid to stockholders, investor relations activities and subjective considerations.
 None of these measures of performance is given more weight than any other and they are used to provide an overall view of our and the executive's performance for the preceding year.
 Once it has determined the annual bonus to be paid to each of these executive officers, the compensation committee presents its recommendations to the board of directors for its approval.
 These bonuses are generally determined at the end of the year for which such bonus is awarded and is generally paid in the beginning of the following year.

 Part-time Officers: The annual bonus, if any, to be paid to any part-time officer is paid by Majestic and its affiliates.
-Since the annual fee paid to Majestic is approved by the audit committee and the board of directors, the compensation committee is not involved in determining the bonuses paid to part-time officers.
+The annual fee paid to Majestic is approved by the audit committee and the board of directors and the compensation committee is not involved in determining the bonuses paid to part-time officers.